-We define “key competencies” in this micro-credential area as the knowledge, skills, and critical commitments that must be mobilized by CEPs to support and facilitate professional development in community engaged learning and research.
+We define “key competencies” in the Supporting Engaged Faculty Development area as the knowledge, skills, and critical commitments that must be mobilized by CEPs to support and facilitate professional development in community engaged learning and research.

 Area 1: Understanding the context of faculty work

 - Ability to identify and assess various faculty members’ ranks and institutional roles and responsibilities (e.g., teaching staff, clinical faculty, adjunct lecturers, tenure-track) in order to develop customized professional development experiences to fit their needs.

 - Ability to identify and assess faculty members’ awareness, understanding, and attitudes about community engaged scholarship (CES) in order to develop customized professional development experiences to fit their needs and interests.

 - Knowledge of various strategies to engage faculty who are differently motivated to incorporate community-engagement into teaching and research

 - Knowledge of the relationship of scholarly components of CES to faculty review, tenure, and promotion processes, including knowledge of institutional constraints and possibilities that prevent or support faculty engagement based on how academic departments/disciplines place value on categories of faculty work at various career stages and rank

 - Ability to share with faculty member a range of strategies for incorporating community engagement in ways that might balance, synergize, or integrate their teaching, research, and service commitments

 - Ability to identify and share strategies for documenting CES for review, promotion, and tenure so that faculty may critique and adapt for their own context

 - Ability to employ participatory pedagogies that allow faculty participants to make decisions about the directions of the program and facilitate their learning from one another